-Join Drew Boyd for an in-depth discussion in this video Dealing with uncertainty, part of Understanding Consumer Behavior.
+Join Drew Boyd for an in-depth discussion in this video Dealing with uncertainty, part of Marketing Foundations: Understanding Consumer Behavior.

 - Do you remember a time when you were just about to buy something but at the last minute, you stopped and said, "No, I don't think I'll buy this"?
 So, what stopped you?
 It was most likely because you were worried about something.
 There was too much risk around the purchase, so you walked away.
 Well, guess what?
 You're just like every other consumer out there.
 Being a consumer is risky business.
 As a marketer, you have to understand the risks and uncertainties faced by your customers, and figure out ways to lower that risk.

 The lower the risk to consumers, the more likely they are to buy the product, and the less likely they are to complain about it afterwards.
 Consumers face different types of risk.
 Financial risk is the risk of losing or wasting money on the deal.
 Physical risk is the risk of injury from using the wrong product or using a product incorrectly.
 Functional risk is the risk of buying a product that doesn't work as expected, or fill the need the way you wanted it to.

 And finally, is psychological risk.
 This is the risk you face from feeling badly about the purchase, perhaps feeling guilty, or even foolish.
 When people face these risks, there's two ways they think about it.
 First, they wonder about their downside risk, or what they stand to lose in buying the product.
 They also wonder about their upside risk, or what they stand to gain from buying the product.
 Research shows that potential losses loom larger than an equivalent gain.